 This location has multiple holiday properties

-The living room leads directly to the pool terrace, where guests can dine out under the wooden gazebo, enjoying the wonderful views of the valley and the nearby prehistoric site, La Roque Saint-Christophe.
+The french doors lead directly to the pool terrace, where guests can dine out in the wooden gazebo, enjoying the wonderful views of the valley and the nearby prehistoric, Unesco site, La Roque Saint-Christophe.

-The fully fitted kitchen offers an electric fan oven, gas hob and dishwasher to help you prepare and enjoy the local specialities from the markets.
+The fully fitted kitchen has electric fan oven, gas hob and dishwasher to help you prepare and enjoy the local specialities from the markets.

 Kettle, toaster and microwave are provided.

 Plenty of pots, pans, crockery, glassware and cutlery.